 The terms early to late maturing were formerly understood very differently.
-The Ampelographer Victor Pulliat (1827-1896) developed therefore towards the end of the 19th century a uniform classification, which is still used today.
-He defined as a reference grape variety the early ripening Chasselas (Gutedel) and as a measurement or comparison criterion the Mostgewicht, The scale consists of five categories, which are divided again into early, middle and late.
-Frequently, however, grape varieties are classified only very roughly and inaccurately in the three categories early, medium and late.
-The five pulliat maturity periods cover a period of around six weeks:
+The Ampelographer Victor Pulliat (1827-1896) therefore developed towards the end of the 19th century a uniform classification, which is still used today.
+He defined as a reference grape variety the early ripening Chasselas (Gutedel) and as a measurement or comparison criterion the Mostgewicht, The scale consists of five categories, with these again divided into early, middle and late.
+Often, however, grape varieties are classified only very roughly and inaccurately in the three categories early, medium and late.
+The five Pulliat maturity periods cover a period of around six weeks:

-First maturity period (cépages de première époque) = early : These ripen almost at the same time as Chasselas, but at the latest 10 to 12 days afterwards.
+First maturity period (cépages de première époque) = early : These mature almost at the same time as Chasselas, but at the latest 10 to 12 days afterwards.
 That's among other things Admirable de Courtiller.
 Chardonnay.
 Foster's White Seedling.
 Chasselas.
 Gamay.
 Dornfelder.
 Müller-Thurgau.
 Pinot Blanc.
-Pinot Gris.
+Pinot gris.
 Pinot Noir.
 Tempranillo,

-Third maturity period (cépages de troisième époque) = late : These mature at least three weeks, but at the latest 30 to 35 days after Chasselas.
+Third maturity period (cépages de troisième époque) = late : These mature at least three weeks, but no later than 30 to 35 days after Chasselas.
 That's among other things Angelo Pirovano.
 Cabernet Sauvignon.
 Garnacha Tinta (Grenache Noir), Monastrell (Mourvèdre) Regina.
 Green Valtellina,

-Albert Julius Winkler (1894-1989) and Maynard A. Amerine (1911-1998) of the University of California (Davis) shared on the basis of Temperature sums system (degree days) the Californian wine regions in five climates with the optimal grape varieties with respect to maturity (see California ).
+Albert Julius Winkler (1894-1989) and Maynard A. Amerine (1911-1998) of the University of California (Davis) shared on the basis of Temperature sums system (degree days) the Californian wine-growing areas in five climates with the optimal grape varieties with respect to maturity (see California ).

 The criteria for the suitability of a region for viticulture are considered as Weinbauwürdigkeit designated.
 For the development, development, maturation and culmination of a wine, see aging. bottle aging. durability and maturity, A complete list of varietal specific keywords is available at grapevine,